LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 Threading
 *********

-Threading refers to how a language manages the running of multiple tasks at the same time.
+In computing, a :dfn:`thread` is a sequence of instructions being managed by an operating system.
 Lasso has integrated support for running multiple threads, allowing it to handle many application requests at the same time.
 Threading in Lasso is designed to be easy to use and safe.
 Lasso does not feature global variables, so all data is local to individual threads.
 Threads can communicate with one another by sending object messages back and forth.
 These objects are copied as they are transmitted to ensure that data structures remain consistent.

 Lasso supports creating or splitting a new thread given a block of code.
 It also supports creating thread objects which run in their own thread.